Jaime Vélaz de Medrano y Barros, III Marquess of Tabuérniga: The Marquessate of Tabuérniga

 When Jaime José Ignacio Vélaz de Medrano came of age, a long lawsuit began between him and his cousin, Andrea Narcisa Vélaz de Medrano, to obtain the Marquessate.
 In fact, his uncle was recognized as the III Marquess of Tabuérniga during his minority.
 This dispute would end up being resolved in favor of Andrea Narcisa, although the king did not want to completely deprive Jaime of his privileges and allowed him to be titled Marquess of Tabuérniga "for his life," although without any other right associated with the title.

-María Concepción de Garoña, acting as mother and legal guardian of Jacobo Ruiz de Berberana y Garoña, a resident of Anguciana (La Rioja), filed a lawsuit against Andrea Narcisa Vélaz de Medrano, Marchioness of Tabuérniga, resident of Labastida (Álava) and residing in Miranda de Ebro (Burgos).
+María Concepción de Garoña, acting as mother and legal guardian of Jacobo Ruiz de Berberana y Garoña, a resident of Anguciana (La Rioja), filed a lawsuit against Andrea Narcisa Vélaz de Medrano, Marquess of Tabuérniga, resident of Labastida (Álava) and residing in Miranda de Ebro (Burgos).
 The case, recorded in 1737 in the Archivo de la Real Chancillería de Valladolid, concerned the restitution of various landed estates and the title of the marquessate.